 The history of the Yale Symphony Orchestra has been filled with constant experimentation and fresh challenges.
 The YSO serves not only as a musical outlet for its players, but also as an important venue for performances of new music.
 The group has been honored to present national and world premieres of many works, including the European premiere of Leonard Bernstein’s Mass in 1973, the world premiere of the definitive restoration of Charles Ives’ Three Places in New England, the U.S. premiere of Debussy’s Khamma, and the East Coast premiere of Benjamin Britten’s The Building of the House.

-The YSO does not confine its concerts to the Yale campus, and has performed in Portugal, Korea, Central Europe, Italy, and most recently, Turkey.
+The YSO does not confine its concerts to the Yale campus, and has performed in Portugal, Korea, Central Europe, Italy, Turkey, and most recently, Brazil.
 The orchestra has also toured domestically, with appearances in New York’s Carnegie Hall, Avery Fisher Hall at Lincoln Center, and St. Patrick’s Cathedral.